-While not exactly a free pass to binge drink your weekend away, cannabis does offer protection from alcohol damage to the stomach, brain, and liver.
+While not a free pass to binge drink, cannabis may offer some protection from alcohol damage

 Chances are, this has happened to you: after a night of heavy drinking with friends, you found yourself gazing into an oblong pool of toilet water, praying before the Porcelain God.
 Your digestive system hijacked your booze-addled brain which assumed control of your gag reflex.
 Soon the partially digested contents of your stomach exit your body via the mouth along with all that unabsorbed alcohol.
 All of this to prevent alcohol damage.
 Surely there is an easier way, and cannabis could be it.

 It’s complicated.
 Normally, when eating or drinking non-alcoholic beverages, the stomach muscles contract to move digested food into the more-relaxed intestines.
 But, when getting drunk, alcohol’s depressant action decreases the motility of the smooth gastric muscles.
 As the gastric muscles in the stomach stop contracting, the small intestines’ muscle wall tightens.

 This reverse action of the digestive muscles is known as retroperistalsis.
 Instead of the gut pushing the contents of the stomach down into the intestines for eventual evacuation through the bowels, the intestines push everything up to the stomach, initiating the tragic, but necessary, process of vomiting.